 Key Emin artwork forms part of Grundy’s permanent collection

-A key exhibit in one of Blackpool’s most successful art exhibitions in recent years has been acquired as part of the Grundy Art Gallery’s permanent collection.
+A key exhibit from one of the most successful art exhibitions was acquired as part of the Grundy’s permanent collection.

-‘I Know I Know I Know’ by Tracey Emin was displayed as part of the recent NEON: The Charged Line exhibition which ran from September last year until January.
+‘I Know I Know I Know’ by Tracey Emin was displayed as part of NEON: The Charged Line exhibition.

-The acquisition is the first made by the gallery using funding from the Art Fund’s New Collecting Award, their scheme that enables curators to pursue new avenues of collecting for their museums.
-They granted curator Richard Parry £80,000 to purchase key artworks relating to light.
+The acquisition is the first made by the gallery using funding from the Art Fund’s New Collecting Award.
+The scheme enables curators to pursue new avenues of collecting for their museums.
+Curator Richard Parry was granted £80,000 to purchase key artworks relating to light.

-The work was recently displayed at the gallery in NEON: The Charged Line, a major success with both audiences and critics which traced how artists have worked with neon since the 1960s.
-The exhibition saw Emin alongside other stars including Joseph Kosuth, Fiona Banner, François Morellet and Keith Sonnier and coincided with Blackpool’s famous Illuminations’ LightPool project.
+The work was recently displayed at the gallery in NEON: The Charged Line.
+It traced how artists have worked with neon since the 1960s.
+The exhibition saw Emin alongside other stars including Joseph Kosuth, Fiona Banner, François Morellet and Keith Sonnier.
+It also coincided with Blackpool’s famous Illuminations LightPool project.

-Emin, who is well known for her work with fabric, embroidery and installations including the notorious ‘My Bed’ which was displayed as part of the Turner Prize in 1999, has also established a reputation for her evocative and emotionally charged work in neon.
-The artwork the Grundy has purchased, titled ‘I Know I Know I Know’, is from 2002 and is one of the earliest works in neon undertaken by the celebrated artist of the so-called “young British artist” generation.
+Emin is well known for her work with fabric, embroidery and installations.
+Including the notorious ‘My Bed’ which was displayed as part of the Turner Prize in 1999.
+She’s also established a reputation for her evocative and emotionally charged work in neon.
+The artwork the Grundy has purchased, titled ‘I Know I Know I Know’, is from 2002.
+It’s one of the earliest works in neon undertaken by the celebrated artist of the so-called “young British artist” generation.

-The acquisition marks the first purchase made possible through a New Collecting Award from Art Fund, and also sees additional support from the John Ellerman Foundation.
+The acquisition marks the first purchase made possible through a New Collecting Award from Art Fund.
+Additional support came from the John Ellerman Foundation.

-Over the past decade the Grundy has established a reputation as one of the North’s leading centres for contemporary visual art, undertaking ambitious exhibitions which explore the relationship between art and popular culture.
+Over the past decade the Grundy has established a reputation as one of the North’s leading centres for contemporary visual art.
+Various ambitious exhibitions explore the relationship between art and popular culture.

-Through the light programme and the expansion of the light collection, the Grundy is looking to become a national centre for artists working in the medium, alongside its wider programme.
+The light programme and expansion of the light collection will help the Grundy become a national centre for artists working in the medium.

 More about Grundy Art Gallery

-Grundy Art Gallery is Blackpool’s art gallery and offers a year round programme of contemporary and visual art exhibitions and events including solo and group exhibitions together with talks, workshops and educational activities.
+Grundy Art Gallery is Blackpool’s art gallery.
+It offers a year round programme of contemporary and visual art exhibitions and events.
+There are solo and group exhibitions together with talks, workshops and educational activities.

-The gallery is housed in a Grade II listed Carnegie building and has a collection that was founded in 1908.
-Today the collection includes works by established artists such as Martin Creed, Tracey Emin, Laura Ford, Gilbert and George, Brian Griffiths, Augustus John, Haroon Mirza and Eric Ravilious.
+The gallery is housed in a Grade II listed Carnegie building.
+The collection was founded in 1908.
+Today it includes works by established artists such as Martin Creed, Tracey Emin and Laura Ford.
+Gilbert and George, Brian Griffiths, Augustus John, Haroon Mirza and Eric Ravilious.
 It also has works by regionally based emerging talent such as Joe Fletcher Orr and Louise Giovanelli.

-The Grundy Art Gallery was founded in 1908 by the brothers John and Cuthbert Grundy, and has been at the centre of cultural and artistic life in the town for over 100 years.
-It began with the ambition to show the best art of the day to the people of Blackpool, and this sentiment remains at the heart of what we do today as a leading contemporary art gallery in the North West.
+The Grundy Art Gallery was founded in 1908 by the brothers John and Cuthbert Grundy.
+It’s been at the centre of cultural and artistic life in the town for over 100 years.
+It began with the ambition to show the best art of the day to the people of Blackpool.
+This sentiment remains at the heart of today, as a leading contemporary art gallery in the North West.

-The Grundy aims to inspire audiences through an ambitious and varied year-round exhibitions programme that draws on the unique and invigorating context and heritage of Blackpool, for instance exploring the space between contemporary art, entertainment and popular culture.
+The Grundy aims to inspire audiences through an ambitious and varied year-round exhibitions programme.
+It draws on the unique and invigorating context and heritage of Blackpool.
+For instance exploring the space between contemporary art, entertainment and popular culture.

 Recent exhibitions at Grundy Art Gallery

-Recent exhibitions have featured works by celebrated and critically acclaimed artists including Martin Creed, Brian Griffiths, David Hockney, Pierre Huyghe, Heather Phillipson, Susan Philipsz and Matt Stokes.
-The gallery has a growing national and international profile and has recently worked with key partners such as LeftCoast in Blackpool, and other institutions such as BALTIC, the British Council and the Hayward Gallery.
+Recent exhibitions have featured works by celebrated and critically acclaimed artists.
+Including Martin Creed, Brian Griffiths, David Hockney, Pierre Huyghe, Heather Phillipson, Susan Philipsz and Matt Stokes.
+The gallery has a growing national and international profile.
+It’s recently worked with key partners such as LeftCoast in Blackpool.
+Plus other institutions such as BALTIC, the British Council and the Hayward Gallery.

-The Grundy provides a key space for residents and visitors in which new ideas and ways of imagining the world can be tested and explored, and where resonant encounters can occur between art and audiences.
-We undertake special programmes tailored for individuals and groups including schoolchildren, young people, families and senior citizens, enabling people of all ages the chance to engage with and discover for themselves the art on display and the imaginations behind them.
+The Grundy provides a space for residents and visitors to explore new ideas and ways of imagining the world.
+It’s where resonant encounters can occur between art and audiences.
+Special programmes are tailored for individuals and groups including schoolchildren, young people, families and senior citizens.
+People of all ages get the chance to engage with and discover art for themselves and the imaginations behind them.

 The Grundy Collection

-Our exhibitions and displays frequently incorporate pieces from our collection, which was started with a bequest by the founding brothers and contains an eclectic range of art and other items from furniture to ceramics, to netsuke ornaments to Victorian oil paintings.
-Artists include Craigie Aitchison, Ruth Claxton, Martin Creed, Laura Ford, Augustus John, Eric Ravilious and Gilbert and George amongst others.
+Exhibitions and displays frequently incorporate pieces from our collection.
+It was started with a bequest by the founding brothers and contains an eclectic range of art and other items.
+From furniture to ceramics, to netsuke ornaments to Victorian oil paintings.
+Artists include Craigie Aitchison, Ruth Claxton and Martin Creed.
+Laura Ford, Augustus John, Eric Ravilious and Gilbert and George amongst others.

-Grundy is part of Blackpool Council’s Arts Service, which develops and delivers arts projects which engage Blackpool’s residents, communities and visitors in the arts, supports the town’s arts community, placing the arts the core of Blackpool’s unique and important cultural environment.
+Grundy is part of Blackpool Council’s Arts Service.
+It develops and delivers arts projects which engage Blackpool’s residents, communities and visitors in the arts.
+The service supports the town’s arts community, placing the arts the core of Blackpool’s unique and important cultural environment.

-The gallery is an Accredited Museum and also receives funding from Arts Council England as a National Portfolio Organisation and from the John Ellerman Foundation.
+The gallery is an Accredited Museum.
+It also receives funding from Arts Council England as a National Portfolio Organisation and from the John Ellerman Foundation.